 He established and served as President of both the Nigeria Tropical Biology Association (NTBA) Alumni Group, and Nigeria Chapter of Society for Conservation Biology (NSCB).
 Under his leadership of the two groups for more than a decade, he led implementation of a number of conferences, expedition and capacity building workshops.
 His determination to contribute to practical development of rural livelihoods, local empowerment and expand his community service as academic at the grassroots led to establishment of Save Sahara Network (SSN).

-Ayinde, Opeyemi E. is an Agricultural Economist by training.
-South Africa.
-She obtained her PhD in Agricultural Economics in 2008 from University of Ilorin, Nigeria where she is currently an Associate Professor.
-She is a Fulbright Fellow of United States of America, and a Senior Research Associate Fellow of the South African Research Chair Initiative (SARCHI) at Tshwane University of Technology, The current research focus of Dr Ayinde is economics of innovation in agricultural productivity.
+Prof. Ayinde, Opeyemi E. is an Agricultural Economist by training.
+She obtained her PhD in Agricultural Economics in 2008 from University of Ilorin, Nigeria where she is currently a Professor.
+She is a Fulbright Fellow of United States of America, and a Senior Research Associate Fellow of the South African Research Chair Initiative (SARCHI) at Tshwane University of Technology.
+Her current research focus is economics of innovation in agricultural productivity.
 Specifically, she is exploring themes such as agricultural producers’ behaviour to risk, climate risk to agricultural innovation, diffusion of new technology, agricultural management strategies, climate change on agricultural production; gender issues in agricultural production, among others.

 In providing service to community, she founded several rural women association in Kwara State, Nigeria.
 She served as Treasurer and Welfare Coordinator to Bethel Baptist Mission, Nigeria; Mother to Faith Chapter of Girls Auxiliary; and Matron to Royal Ambassador Association, under Nigeria Baptist Convention.
 Dr. Ayinde is determined to building capacity for young professionals and render service to humanity at local level, with specially attention to women and youth within the scope of Save Sahara Network (SSN).